 - Superior Performance: Dedicated NAS devices are purpose-built with more powerful CPUs, greater RAM, and optimized operating systems (like Synology’s DSM or QNAP’s QTS).
 This translates to significantly higher read/write speeds, better concurrent access for multiple users, and smoother media transcoding.
 Router-based storage rarely matches this throughput.

 - Enhanced Scalability and Storage Options: NAS devices typically offer multiple drive bays, supporting RAID configurations for data redundancy (e.g., RAID 1, RAID 5) and allowing for easy storage expansion.
-Many also support hotter-swappable drives.
+Many also support hot-swappable drives.
 USB routers are usually limited to a single external drive, without advanced data protection.

 - Advanced Features and Data Management: Dedicated NAS solutions come packed with features like cloud backup integration, snapshot capabilities, virtual machine support, advanced media servers (Plex, Emby), sophisticated user access controls, and often a robust app ecosystem.
 They also provide comprehensive data integrity checks and health monitoring for drives.